apemost/dotfiles/README.md

 use this to add a few custom commands without the need to fork this entire repository, or to add commands you don’t want to commit to a public repository.

-You could also use `~/.extra` to override settings, functions and aliases from my dotfiles repository.
+You could also use `~/.extra` to override settings and aliases from my dotfiles repository.
 It’s probably better to [fork this repository](https://github.com/apemost/dotfiles/fork) instead, though.